Bitcoin don’t exist physically and technically.

 It can be very useful when transacting offline in a large quantity.

-The major disadvantage is this form of bitcoin, is that armed robbers may figure out that you have it and try to snatch it away from you at a gun point.
+The major disadvantage is this form of BTC, is that armed robbers may figure out that you have it and try to snatch it away from you.

 5. Desktop Wallet